 INFORMATION ON THIS PAGE

-GOV.UK - Avian Influenza page: Latest news, guidance on how to spot AI, what to do if you suspect it and measures to prevent it
+- Guidance on how to spot AI, what to do if you suspect it

 Defra has put together some guidance on biosecurity and preventing disease in a Prevention Zone which has good biosecurity points worth following.

 The chief veterinary officer, Christine Middlemiss, advises the following:

 - Cleansing and disinfecting clothing, footwear, equipment and vehicles before and after contact with poultry – if practical, use disposable protective clothing